NicholasChao/Tens/README.md

 # Tens
 Tens is a Mobile iOS application.
-It's a simple game involving math and quick-thinking.

 The game is currently only formatted for the iPhone SE.

 How to play: